R G Carter was founded by Robert George Carter.

-R G Carter built the first major building designed by the now renowned architect Sir Norman Foster, The Sainsbury’s Centre for Visual Arts, located at the University of East Anglia.
+R G Carter constructed the first major building designed by architect Sir Norman Foster, The Sainsbury Centre for Visual Arts, located at the University of East Anglia.

-First of the new Norwich City Football Club stadium stands, The River End, is completed.
+Norwich City Football Club stadium stands The River End, was completed.

-The company started to develop expertise in retail, winning contracts for a variety of major retail stores and supermarkets, as expansion and store sizes began to increase across the UK.
+The company started to develop expertise in the retail sector, winning contracts for a variety of major retail stores and supermarkets, as expansion and store sizes began to increase across the UK.

-Later in summer of 2000, the company also built the control tower.
+Later in the summer of 2000, the company also built the new control tower.

-The rise in Business Parks in the decade, led to the company working on a variety of projects around Norwich, such as Norwich Business Park, St Andrews Business Park and Longwater Business Park.
+The rise in Business Parks in the decade, led to the development of many projects in Norfolk, including Norwich Business Park, St Andrews Business Park and Longwater Business Park.

-Refurbishment of Maitland Robinson Library at Downing College completed, with a new library also built at St Johns College to create more space for the College’s valuable books and manuscripts.
+The refurbishment of Maitland Robinson Library at Downing College was completed, with a new library built at St John’s College to create more space for the many valuable books and manuscripts in the collection.

-Official opening of the award-winning, city landmark, the Norfolk and Norwich Millennium Forum, designed by Michael Hopkins and Partners.
+The official opening was held for the award-winning Norfolk and Norwich Millennium Forum, designed by Michael Hopkins and Partners.

-Built to replace the original library, destroyed by fire in 1994 and opened by HRH The Queen in her Golden Jubilee year.
+This city landmark was built to replace the original library, destroyed by fire in 1994 and opened by Her Majesty The Queen, in her Golden Jubilee year.

-Norwich Cathedral entrusted the build of its new Refectory to R G Carter, the most significant structure added to the building since the middle ages.
+Norwich Cathedral awarded the build of its new Refectory to R G Carter, the most significant structure added to the building since the middle ages.

 Designed by Hopkins and Partners, the building was praised by the Fine Art Commission for grafting the future on to the past, enhancing not harming it.

-The company’s training centre becomes Carter Academy, its location remaining at the original founding location on Low Road, in the village of Drayton, Norfolk.
+The Firm’s in-house training centre becomes Carter Academy, its location remaining at the original founding location on Low Road, in the village of Drayton, Norfolk.

 Fisher & Sons (Fakenham) Limited merged with H.Bullen & Sons (Cromer), to become Fisher Bullen Limited.

-King’s Lynn Innovation Centre ( KLIC ) became home to new and growing businesses, was the largest brownfield regeneration project ever handled in West Norfolk.
+King’s Lynn Innovation Centre ( KLIC ) was completed, and became home to new and growing businesses; the largest brownfield regeneration project ever handled in West Norfolk.

-Completion of the UEA, Blackdale Phase 1, 514-bed residential development, known to students as Hickling House and Barton House.
+At the University of East Anglia, R G Carter completed the 514-bed residential development, known to students as Barton and Hickling House.

 The building comprises of two residential blocks, arranged around a central courtyard, with a café, launderette and office provision.

-The completion of the Aerospace Integrated Research Centre for Cranfield University, who partnered with Rolls-Royce and Airbus to provide a new Aerospace Integration Research Centre.
+The Aerospace Integrated Research Centre for Cranfield University, was completed.
+ARIC partnered with Rolls-Royce and Airbus to help provide these high-spec new facilities.